 The 90-day review sprint

 The system runs a two-touch ask for every completed job or appointment.
 Touch 1 goes out 48 hours after completion with a direct Google review link.
 Touch 2 goes out 5 days later for customers who did not respond to the first ask.
-Combined response rate typically runs 35 to 55 percent.
+Industry benchmarks put combined response rates for a two-touch ask around 35 to 55 percent.

-For a business doing 30 jobs or appointments a month, that means 10 to 16 new reviews per month.
+For a business doing 30 jobs or appointments a month, that math works out to 10 to 16 new reviews per month.
 Over 90 days: 30 to 48 new reviews.
-Combined with any existing reviews, most businesses cross the 75-review threshold within 4 to 6 months of starting.
+At that pace, combined with any existing reviews, a business can cross the 75-review threshold within 4 to 6 months.

 Sentiment routing is the critical piece